 There is a lot of information on alternative/appropriate dispute resolution (ADR) and related areas out there, but not all of it is easy to find.
-If you are doing research or are interested in learning more about ADR, here, alphabetically arranged, are some sites that we think are worthwhile.
-By no means is this a comprehensive list.
+If you are doing research or are interested in learning more about ADR, here are some sites that we think are worthwhile.

 www.abanet.org/dispute - American Bar Association Section of Dispute Resolution

-www.acrnet.org - Association for Conflict Resolution, Washington D.C.
-This organization is dedicated to enhancing the practice and public understanding of conflict resolution.
+www.acrnet.org - Associaion for Conflict Resolution, Washington D.C., an organization dedicated to enhancing the practice and public understanding of conflict resolution.

 www.attorneygeneral.jus.gov.on.ca - Ontario Ministry of the Attorney General, under whose aegis the mandatory mediation program is maintained.
 This site has detailed information on everything from Rule 24.1 to contact information for mediators in Ontario, and more.